Like all communities, it’s our wonderful team that make us special. We’d love you to meet them!

 Suzanne used to be a part of the volunteer team at World Jewish Relief when they ran their Gifts in Kind project.
 When that project closed, she found The Together Plan and was delighted to be able to offer her services and experience to the Aid Together project – which sends humanitarian aid and resources to community centres in Belarus.

 In 2018, Suzanne took on the role of Project Coordinator and now manages a dedicated team of 12 volunteers who meet weekly at Pinner United Synagogue.

-Sam has been involved with The Together Plan for 9 years and has headed up the Youth for Youth arm for the last 5.
-She has since handed over to Sophie Peterman to become the Young Adult Development Coordinator.
+Sam has been involved with The Together Plan for 9 years and headed up the Youth for Youth arm from 2014 to 2019.
+She has now taken on the role of Young Adult Development Coordinator.
 Sam has planned camps and taught leadership skills to multiple communities in Belarus; helped to sort and pack humanitarian aid; planned and participated in a plethora of fundraisers, and now heads up the young adult engagement side of the charity.

 In her professional life, she is Head of Programming at Alyth Synagogue, London and in her personal life, she is an avid Arsenal fan and an incredibly competitive Scrabble player.

 Marine is a former project manager in the international aid and development sectors with 10+ years experience in capacity-building, designing and implementing support systems.
 She is now a Salesforce consultant and helps non-profits to develop their use and understanding of the platform.
 Marine is passionate about bolstering lesser-known cultures and getting to discover new perspectives.